 😍 Why You'll Love This Recipe

-- Torshi are pretty easy to prepare and requires simple ingredients and easy-to-follow steps.
+- This torshi recipe is easy to prepare and requires simple ingredients, with easy-to-follow steps.

 - Pickled vegetables are the perfect solution to over-producing gardens.
 The pickles can be canned and stored to enjoy all year long!